totocsa/Firefox-updater/README.md

 4. Checksum check.
 5. Extracting.
 7. Copy to the configured directory.
-8. Delete the files downloaded in steps 2 and 3 and the directory created in step 5.
+8. Deletes downloaded files.
+These files were created in steps 2 and 3.
+Deletes the created files.
+This directory was created in step 5.

 <b>Usage:</b>